reactjs/ko.react.dev/beta/src/pages/learn/javascript-in-jsx-with-curly-braces.md

 ## More fun with JavaScript objects and curly braces {/*more-fun-with-javascript-objects-and-curly-braces*/}

-You can move several expressions into one object, and reference them in your JSX inside curly braces:
+You can move several expressions into one object, and reference them in your JSX inside curly braces

 <Sandpack>